 Practice makes perfect with this shape, try to stick with it.
-If you dont have the time or patience don't feel bad though, this dough makes plenty of other (equally tasty) shapes!
+If you don't have the time or patience don't feel bad though, this dough makes plenty of other (equally tasty) shapes!

-Store your finished trofie on a dishcloth dusted with either flour or cornmeal, don't let them touch or they may stick together.
+Store the finished trofie on a dishcloth dusted with either flour or cornmeal, don't let them touch or they may stick together.
 When I'm about halfway through my dough I stop and bring my water to a boil.
-When its time to cook them I pick up the whole cloth and funnel them directly into the water, this way they don't get squished together like they might if you pick them up by the handful.
+When it's time to cook them I pick up the whole cloth and funnel them directly into the water, this way they don't get squished together like they might if you pick them up by the handful.
 Make sure to liberally salt your water once it comes to a rolling boil.